 Due Diligence Facts in Commercial Real Estate Sales Today

-Due Diligence Review in Commercial and Retail Property
+Due Diligence Review in Commercial Property

-Some of the things to check in preparing for due diligence and would include facts and details inside and across the main categories of:
+Some of the things to check in preparing for due diligence would include facts and details inside and across the main categories of:

 - Lease documentation for all tenants and the terms and conditions of each occupancy.